Lalo Guerrero

-Eduardo "Lalo" Guerrero (December 24, 1916 – March 17, 2005) was an American guitarist, singer and farm labor activist best known for his strong influence on later Latin musical artists.
+Eduardo "Lalo" Guerrero Jr. (December 24, 1916 – March 17, 2005) was an American guitarist, singer and farm labor activist best known for his strong influence on later Latin musical artists.

 Early life

-Guerrero was born in Tucson, Arizona, one of 21 siblings (although only nine survived).
+Eduardo Guerrero Jr., nicknamed "Lalo," was born in Tucson, Arizona, one of 21 siblings (although only nine survived).
 His father worked for the Southern Pacific Railroad.
 Guerrero left his hometown to pursue his dream in music.
-He says that he gives his mother all the credit for his musical talent, and Guerrero said she taught him to "embrace the spirit of being Chicano".
-Lalo’s mother, Concepcion Guerrero, taught him some basic musical skills and encouraged him to hone them during adolescence.
+He says that he gives his mother all the credit for his musical talent, and Guerrero said she taught him to "embrace the spirit of being Chicano."

+Lalo's mother, Concepción, taught him some basic musical skills and encouraged him to hone them during adolescence.
 She was no professional musician but had taught herself to play guitar.
 His relationship with his mother greatly influenced his music; one of the major themes of his work was the visibility of the Chicana struggle for dignity.
 His first group, Los Carlistas (the quartet included Greg "Goyo" Escalante, Chole Salaz and Joe Salaz), represented Arizona at the 1939 New York World's Fair, and performed on the Major Bowes Amateur Hour on radio.

 He moved to Los Angeles in the 1940s, and had a few uncredited roles in movies, including Boots and Saddles and His Kind of Woman.
 He recorded for Imperial Records and fronted the Trio Imperial.
 He also formed his own orchestra and toured throughout the Southwest.
 He performed at the La Bamba club in Hollywood, a place frequented by the biggest stars in the movie business.
-In the 1960s, he bought a night club in Los Angeles and renamed it "Lalo's".
-In the 1940s he became a friend of the Ronstadt family of Arizona, in particular Gilbert Ronstadt, father of popular vocalist Linda Ronstadt.
-Linda recalls childhood memories of Guerrero serenading her.
-At his funeral, Linda sang a traditional Mexican song in tribute.
+During the 1960s, he bought a night club in Los Angeles and renamed it "Lalo's".

+During the 1940s, he became a friend of the Ronstadt family of Arizona, in particular Gilbert Ronstadt, father of popular vocalist Linda Ronstadt, who recalled childhood memories of Guerrero serenading her.
+At his funeral, she sang a traditional Mexican song in tribute.

 Music

 Guerrero is known as the father of Chicano music.
 He recorded and wrote many songs in all sorts of genres.
 He recorded over 700 songs since his first record in 1939 with Los Carlistas on Vocalion Records.
-As a songwriter Guerrero wrote songs for El Trio los Panchos, Lola Beltran and many other famous artists.
+As a songwriter Guerrero wrote songs for El Trio los Panchos, Lola Beltrán, and many other famous artists.